 That’s it, folks!

-We hope that this blog post addressed some of the core aspects a developer should be paying attention to when coding an email.
+We hope that this blog post addressed some of the core aspects you should be paying attention to when crafting an email template.
 In addition, we just wanted to remind you one more time how important HTML emails testing is 😉